colina83/Classy-Fidelity/README.md

 ## OOP,Pandas & Matplotlib

-A simple Class that extracts and plots data from your fidelity account, specifically your positions Have you ever try to decipher your stock performance in fidelity's landing page?, I know is not the nicest app, and probably one of the reasons why you switched to Robinhood, anyway, let's use this as a motivation for my first project, the objectives of this project (from a technical standpoint are the following):
+A simple Class that extracts and plots data from your fidelity account, specifically your positions -  Have you ever try to decipher your stock performance in fidelity's landing page?, I know right it is not the nicest app, and probably one of the reasons why you already switched to Robinhood, anyway, let's use this as a motivation for my first project, the objectives of this project (from a technical standpoint are the following):

 - Object Oriented Programming - Creating a class that extracts data, creates a Dataframe, interrogates the Dataframe and plot data
 - DataFrames - To use pandas library, the defacto method for handling DataFrames
-- ✨MaMatplotlib erphaps not the fastest library for plotting but certainly, a library widely use with Python
+- ✨Matplotlib erphaps not the fastest library for plotting but certainly, a library widely use with Python

 The 3 points above summarizes the tools that are essential for a Data Scientist/Analyst/AI practitioner, and this first Class sets a solid foundation for future endeavours.
 ##  How do I get data for using this class?